 - Little Bit Beastly: According to Sora, Poppo has mouse ears, but she's not an actual mouse.
 According to Word of God, she's in fact based on a hamster Hono once had.

 - Mascot: Seems to be this for the game.
 Also, in Star Breaker's campaign Tomomo insists to Sora that she's this, not an animal.
 She's also the star in the Poppo events and hosted her own minigames during the School Crashers event.

 - Me's a Crowd: Turns out, there's loads of her all over the place!
 You even have to face two of her at one point in the campaign.
 Turns out, they were all mass-created by Tomomo to lead the protagonists to her.

 - Pokémon Speak: What we hear with her voice pack enabled.Marie Poppo: "Poppo!
 Poppopopopopo!"

 - Oddly, this only seems to apply to bits of text made after the voice pack.
 All card descriptions and campaigns previous have her speak normally; for instance, on Here and There.

 - Pretender Diss: When Aru says she is the real Santa, Poppo says all she sees is a painfully embarrassing auntie.

 - Rapid-Fire Fisticuffs: Does this in her attack sprite.

-- Small, Annoying Creature: Well, she's a small creature, and the "annoying" part comes from her habit of stealing other people's belongings.
+- Sidekick Creature Nuisance: Calling her a "sidekick" is a bit of a stretchnote , but she is a small creature, and the "nuisance" part comes from her habit of stealing other people's belongings.